brandinio/homebridge-igenix-df0038wifi/README.md

 - Search for "homebridge-igenix-tower-fan" in the Plugins page
 - Click install
-- When prompted, fill out your TuyAPI ID and Key.
+- When prompted, fill out your Virtual ID, Access ID and Secret.

 ### Usage - npm install